Do you like whoopie pies?

 Beat cream cheese & butter together until well mixed.
 Fold in marshmallow creme gently.

-Update: This filling was exactly what I wanted.
+Update: I remade this frosting as described above after getting more ingredients.
+This filling was exactly what I wanted.
 Make sure you fold the marshmallow creme in really gently and you’ll get a cream cheese marshmallow filling that’s just perfect.

 I used a disposable pastry bag with the tip snipped off to pipe these onto the back of one of the pies.
 You could use a ziplock bag or a large round piping tip if you like.